LaBoulange/tezos-baker/README.md

 The `maintenance-cheat-sheet.sh` file includes the following sections:
 - **Restart/Reboot**: Instructions for when you need to restart, possibly due to reasons such as Linux distribution maintenance.
 - **Upgrade octez**: Steps for updating when a new version of octez is released.
 This section also covers Tezos protocol upgrades.
-- **Upgrade TezPay**: Procedures for when a new version of TezPay or payouts-substitutor is available.
+- **Upgrade TezPay**: Should you wish to pay your delegators: procedures for when a new version of TezPay or payouts-substitutor is available.
-- **Stake management**: Guidelines on setting your baker's deposit limit and replenishing your payout account.
+- **Stake and payouts management**: Guidelines on setting your baker's stake parameters and optionnaly replenishing your payout account.
 - **Voting process**: Help on how to vote at the various stages of the Tezos amendment and voting process (https://tezos.gitlab.io/active/voting.html).
 - **Switch history mode from full to rolling**: Help on how to optimize performances and disk space by switching the node history mode from `full` to `rolling`.

-Don't execute this file as a script.
+Don't execute this file as a script!
 Instead, copy and run the instructions of the section that interests you one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.

 ## Should you wish to support us